cap-js-community/websocket/README.md

   - `@ws.broadcast.content = 'none'`

 If the CRUD broadcast event is modeled as part of CDS service the annotations above are ignored for that event, and the broadcast data is filtered along the event type elements.
-As `:` is not allowed in CDS service event names, `:` is replaced by a scoped event name using `.`.
+As character `:` is not allowed in CDS service event names, character `:` is replaced by a scoped event name using character `.`.

 **Example:**
 WebSocket Event: `Object:created` is mapped to CDS Service Event: `Object.created`